top of page

 "Building a personal relationship with each of my students is integral to my holistic approach.
 My goal is to develop fluent readers and articulate writers with dazzling communication skills.
 Coupled with social-emotional development, this strong foundation is the platform to help students develop their personal voice and the confidence to use it in impactful ways."

-Mrs. Kimberly Hewitt is from Texas and comes to All Nations with over 25 years of experience in education.
-She has taught various grades from Pre-K to 5th grade, including two years in an International Baccalaureate program.
+Kimberly Hewitt is from Texas and comes to All Nations with over 25 years of experience in education.
+She received her Bachelor of Science in Elementary Education from the University of Houston and has taught various grades from Pre-K to 5th grade, including two years in an International Baccalaureate program.
 She also has administrative experience, having been director of a small Christian private school for 8 years.

 hewitt